SebastianRV26/SebastianRV26/README.md

 ## Sebastian Rojas Vargas

+I'm a Computer Engineer graduated from the Instituto Tecnológico de Costa Rica (ITCR).
+I've experience in React.js and I have used programming languages like Python, Java, Kotlin, JavaScript.
+I like thinking about how to solve logical problems, learn new things and use programming to perform daily tasks.
-Currently, I am a computer engineering student at Instituto Tecnológico de Costa Rica (ITCR) and Jr. React Developer at Smart Consulting Group S.A.
+Currently, I work as a React Developer at ITRIUX TECHNOLOGIES (Smart Consulting Group S.A).

 ---